 - Urd and Skuld of Ah!
 My Goddess play with this Trope six ways 'til Sunday.
 While Urd is the Popular Sister and Skuld is the Smart Sister, Urd is no intellectual slouch herself (and quite the Deadpan Snarker), and Skuld can be either a Bratty Half-Pint or a Yandere.
 Still, they have their sweet moments.

-- To add to the hilarity, they're also Love-Obstructing Parents; they have a middle "child", Belldandy (who is a happy medium between the two, incidentally, and a real sweetheart), and live under the roof of Unlikely Hero Keiichi Morisato— while Urd makes attempts to bring the two together, Skuld somehow sees Keiichi as a rival for Belldandy's affection and tries to keep the two apart.
+- To add to the hilarity, they're also Love-Obstructing Parents; they have a middle "child", Belldandy (who is a happy medium between the two, incidentally, and a real sweetheart), and live under the roof of Keiichi Morisato— while Urd makes attempts to bring the two together, Skuld sees Keiichi as a rival for Belldandy's attention and tries to keep the two apart.

-- In a completely literal sense, Saya and Diva in Blood+, taken to the Cain and Abel extreme.
-Saya is the "Smart" Sister, though she's not so much snarky or intelligent so much as she embraces her humanity and excludes herself from the world because of her deathwish.
-Diva is the Beautiful Sister, and is well aware of her sex appeal and how to use it, and wants to create a world where she can live openly and as she sees fit.
+- Blood+: Saya is the "Smart" Sister, though she's not so much snarky or intelligent so much as she embraces her humanity and excludes herself from the world because of her deathwish.
+Diva is the Beautiful Sister, and is well aware of her sex appeal and how to use it, and wants to create a world where she can live openly and as she sees fit. note

-- Subverted in that Nabiki is enormously popular with the guys, even when everyone knows she only dates them in order to fleece them for all they're worth.
+- Ranma ½: plays around with this trope.
+Nabiki is not so much "smart" as she is "cunning" and enormously popular with the guys even when everyone knows she only dates them in order to fleece them for all they're worth.
 Also, it's "Beautiful" Akane who criticizes Nabiki for her shallowness and materialistic attitude.

 - Momo and Nana Deviluke from To Love-Ru, even more so in the sequel Darkness.
 Momo, the older one, is more extroverted, devious, scheming, sexually active, comfortable herself and quite popular, while Nana, far from bookish or unpopular, is far more straightforward, cynical, sheltered and a Tsundere.